 If you want to know more about these numbers, you’ve come to the right place.
 We’ll cover the following FAQs in this article:

 6-digit phone numbers are used by companies of all sizes to send marketing blasts, conduct two-factor authentication, and send out notifications and alerts.
+They also support sending high volumes of messages in a short period of time, which makes them ideal for large campaigns.

 The process of getting either a vanity short code or a random short code goes like this: